Polymer/pwa-starter-kit/setup.md

 ## Prerequisites
 The app uses [Web Components](https://www.webcomponents.org/introduction), [lit-html](https://github.com/Polymer/lit-html), which is a small library for writing HTML templates with JavaScript string literals, and [lit-element](https://github.com/Polymer/lit-element), a small Web Component base class built on top of it.

 This app depends on several [npm](https://www.npmjs.com/) packages, which you must be able to install.
 Make sure that you've already installed [node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) before moving on to the next step.
 If you already have `node` installed, make sure you're using the latest version -- we recommend using `v8.0.0` and above.
-Note that at the moment `v10.0.0` is not supported (we're working on fixing this!).

 ## Creating a new app
 To create a new app that uses the `pwa-starter-kit` template: